stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

-You know, I've often like a star or an orb but, uh, most of all--
+You know, I've often liked a star or an orb but, uh, most of all--

 #### BEN